ammarhasan76/aws-bootcamp-cruddur-2023/journal/week1.md

 the proper URL is /api/activities/home

 Action: (locally)
+cd backend-flask
 export FRONTEND_URL="*"
 export BACKEND_URL="*"
 python3 -m flask run --host=0.0.0.0 --port=4567
-(make sure the port is unlocked/public)
+(make sure the port is unlocked/public, got to port take in vscode, open link and apped /api/activities/home to check all okay)

+In Dockerfile:
 RUN = cmd creating a layer in the image
 CMD = cmd executed once the container is running